row-engineering/ai-narration/README.md

 ### Minimum setup in Settings

 1) Choose the service
-Select your TTS or narration service from the dropdown.
+- Select your TTS or narration service from the dropdown.
-For now Open AI is the only one supported
+- For now Open AI is the only one supported

 2) Add API key
-Paste the key for the chosen service.
+- Paste the key for the chosen service.
 Save.

 3) Choose a Voice
-The most commons ones known for each service are listed.
+- The most commons ones known for each service are listed.

 4) Base directory
-Confirm the base directory where narration assets will be stored or read from.
+- Confirm the base directory where narration assets will be stored or read from.
 Adjust if your site uses a custom path.

 5) Post content selector
-The default selector is `.entry-content` and works with default themes.
-If your post is a custom template this might have been changed.
-If so you need to provide it here.
+- The default selector is `.entry-content` and works with default themes.
+If your post is a custom template this might have been changed and you will need to provide it here.

 That’s all you need for a basic run.
 Create or view a single post that has a narration index and the script will load.